 You can pay your Verizon bill by snail mail by following these steps:

 - Enclose a personal check or money order for the amount of your bill, addressed to “Verizon Wireless.”

 - Send the payment to your nearest payment address, which you can find using this Verizon webpage.

 It might take a while for your payment to arrive, but it’s between the Postal Service and Verizon now.

 Paying at a Verizon store

 So you want to get up, leave the house, and pay your bill in the store.
 What a show off.

 Just tell the customer service worker at the retail store that you’d like to pay your bill, and they’ll help you out.
+Or, if you're trying to get in and out quickly, you can use a Bill Pay Kiosk.
 While you’re there, you can ask about upgrading to an unlimited data plan.